Inflectra/spira-documentation/docs/SpiraApps/Task-Test-Presets.md

 !!! warning "Some of this SpiraApp's functionality is not compatible with SpiraTest"

 This SpiraApp lets users quickly create preset tasks or tests cases for a specific requirement or release.
-In this way, users can with a single click create 8 preset development tasks against a requirement, or generate 4 approval tasks for another requirement.
-Note that Tasks are not available in SpiraTest
+In this way, users can with a single click create, for example, 8 preset development tasks against a requirement, or generate a handful of approval tasks for another requirement.
+Note that Tasks are not available in SpiraTest.

 !!! info "About this SpiraApp"
     - [ ] system settings